Underground entrepreneurs Daniel and Ashley Kessel are eager to take their business Bud hub from the gray market to the legitimate market.

-Experts have said that in California, the adult-use cannabis regulatory regime is overly burdensome for small businesspeople to cope with, which caused some to close or leave the state.
+Cannabis policy experts have said that in California, the adult-use cannabis regulatory regime is overly burdensome for small business people to cope with, which caused some to close or leave the state.

 People expect the Cannabis Regulatory (CRC) and its Chair Dianna Houenou to address these concerns, one way or another.
 Unfortunately, everything connected to the CRC has moved at the pace of an old turtle thus far.

 It will be interesting to see if the CRC accepts the view that the Kessels and other underground entrepreneurs operate in the vein of Saul the lovable dealer played by James Franco in Pineapple Express.
 Many think all dealers are like Esteban Reyes, a Mexican Cartel kingpin smuggling cocaine, heroin, and guns along with weed in Season 4 of Weeds.
 People likely want to see more Sauls become legitimate versus those like Esteban Reyes.